infinum/design-handbook/Research/Generative research/User interviews.md

 **Validating the solution** consists of asking users to come up with ways of solving their problem.
 You’re hoping that their ideas fit your vision of the product.
 Additionally, you’ll explain your product and see if they think it seems like a good solution to their problem.

-There’s more nuance to this type of interview, and you can check all the sections of PMF interview in this template → [GSheet](https://docs.google.com/spreadsheets/d/1eE-wyX4Q0Zc48lBfezNpUttx5UrKSujjB6YODnSyicM/edit?usp=sharing)
+There’s more nuance to this type of interview, and you can check all the sections of PMF interview in [this template.](https://docs.google.com/spreadsheets/d/1eE-wyX4Q0Zc48lBfezNpUttx5UrKSujjB6YODnSyicM/edit?usp=sharing)

 These interviews are typically conducted early in the product development process, before a product has been fully developed, in order to validate a new product idea, understand the market for existing products, identify areas for improvement and new opportunities.